-For this study gullies were classified as active, partially active, or dormant, based on the observed changes in gully morphology and/or level of revegetation.
-(Table 2) An example of how this classification was used to track how a gully stabilized over time is presented in Figure 5.
+It is clear from the historic aerial photographs that gully activity has varied over time with many having reached their peak size and are now starting to revegetate and stabilize.
+For this study gullies were classified as active, partially active, or dormant, based on the observed changes in gully morphology and/or level of revegetation (Table 2).
+Gullies that had observed bare sidewalls and/or change is width were classified as "active"; gullies that have revegetated and do not show signs of active erosion or widening were classified as "dormant".
+An example of how this classification was used to track gully growth from initiation to partial stabilization over time is depicted in Figure 5

 ΑCTIVITY DESCRIPTION ACTIVE Gullies that are actively eroding or have experienced notable erosion since the last photo.
 They are identified based on the following criteria: Vegetation: Gullies with bare and unvegetated sidewalls, AND/OR Change in morphology: Notable increase in gully width and/or gully morphology since the last photo.
-Some gullies exhibiting bare slopes are classified as active but do not show measurable changes in gully width overtime.
-This occurs when the rate of erosion is slow but sufficient to prevent vegetation growth or because the soils are poor and cannot support heavy vegetated in the photos.
-This occurs when the erosion that resulted in gully widening occurred earlier within the time period between photos and the gully walls had subsequently partially revegetated.
-This is particularly true for the 1982 - 2005 time period where gullies that eroded in response to the January 1982 storms continued to erode back after the photos were taken.
+Some gullies exhibiting bare slopes are classified as active but do not show measurable changes in gully width over time.
+This occurs when the rate of erosion is slow but sufficient to prevent vegetation growth or because the soils are poor and cannot support heavy vegetation.
+Some gullies that show signs of widening are classified as active but may be partially vegetated in the photos.
+This occurs when the resoluted in gully widening occurred earlier within the time period between photos and the gully walls had subsequently partially revegetated.
+This is particularly true for the 1982 - 2005 time period where the 1982 photos were taken only a few days after the large storms.
+It is likely that some gullies continued to erosion for a few years following the storms before starting to stabilize.
 PARTIALLY ACTIVE Gullies exhibiting signs of revegetation and gully wall stabilization relative to the previous photo.
 These features have: Vegetation: Partially or mostly revegetated or grassed over sidewalls and bottoms with only local exposures of bare ground, AND Change in morphology: Do not exhibit notable changes in gully width or morphology from the previous photos.
 DORMANT Gullies and/or swales that are well vegetated with somewhat subdued (weathered) morphology and no signs of active erosion.
 This may include some previously active gullies that are now obscured by vegetation.
 Dormant gullies can be reactivated during large storms.
-INDETERMINATE Where level of gully activity could not be determined from the photos.
+INDETERMINATE Level of gully activity could not be determined from the photos.